-- 1. Complete and submit the Application for Admission, along with the non-refundable application fee of \$50.00 - 2.
-Schedule an appointment with an SPS Educational Counselor to discuss transfer credits and degree requirements. - 3.
+- 1. Complete and submit the Application for Admission, along with the non-refundable application fee of \$50.00 - Schedule an appointment with an Admissions Counselor to discuss transfer credits and degree requirements. - 3.
 Send a Request for Official Transcript form to each college or university previously attended, regardless of credit granted or academic performance.
-High school transcript is required if less than 60 semester units of college attempted.
+High school transcripts are also required.
 Check with the Registrar from each institution for the appropriate transcript fee.
 An official, sealed transcript must be received from all institutions attended regardless of completion of courses. - 4.
 Submit Personal and Professional Reference questionnaires. - 5.
 Submit the required admissions essay(s) and/or petitions. - 6.
 Complete any required assessments. - 7.
-After all required documents are received, an admissions interview will be scheduled with the appropriate Student Services Coordinator.
+After all required documents are received, an admissions interview will be scheduled with the appropriate Student Success Coordinator.

-Application, Transcript Request, and Reference forms are available in the SPS Office or at http://sps.vanguard.edu/.
+Application, Transcript Request, and Reference forms are available at http://sps.vanguard.edu/.